Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: A perturbative expansion around a standard cosmology model

 \section{A perturbative expansion around a standard cosmology model}

 In this work, we aim to efficiently compute the perturbative corrections for a potentially large number of cosmological models, each identified by a different combination of cosmological parameters.
 This is needed because typically many such combinations, yielding different linear power spectra, give a reasonable fit to data and therefore need to be evaluated.
-In Eqs.~\eqref{eq:Plo}-\eqref{eq:KNNLO}, the dependence of the power-spectrum on cosmological parameters is introduced via the (leading order) linear solution $\Plin(k)$, which serves as an integration kernel for the loop corrections, plus the dependence of the counterterm coefficients, which depend on the cosmology.
+In Eqs.~\eqref{eq:Plo}-\eqref{eq:KNNLO}, the dependence of the power spectrum on cosmological parameters is introduced via the (leading order) linear solution $\Plin(k)$, which serves as an integration kernel for the loop corrections, plus the dependence of the counterterm coefficients, which depend on the cosmology.
 In this paper we focus on the loop corrections, and therefore focus on the cosmological dependence of $\Plin(k)$, as the one of the counterterm coefficients easily factors out.

 We label the cosmological models and the associated combination of parameters with a collective index $j$.
-The corresponding linear power spectrum is denoted as $\Plin^{[j]}{(k)}$ and the loop-corrected power-spectrum is given by:
+The corresponding linear power spectrum is denoted as $\Plin^{[j]}{(k)}$ and the loop-corrected no-counterterm power spectrum is given by:

 where